This post contains affiliate links. Read the full disclosure here.

 • Measure your flour properly, please!
 I highly recommend a kitchen scale.
 They cost less than $15 and will make a HUGE difference.
 If you don’t have one, you can use the fluff, scoop, and level method, but do not scoop the flour directly out of the bag with a measuring cup.
 This goes for cocoa powder too.

-• Add extra orange zest or orange extract to the buttercream for more orange flavor: for me, the amount of orange flavor is perfect in this recipe, but you can absolutely taste it then add more orange zest or ⅛ teaspoon of orange extract to it.
+• Add extra orange zest or orange extract to the buttercream for more orange flavor: for me, the amount of orange flavor is perfect in this recipe, but you can absolutely taste it then add more orange zest or ⅛ tsp of orange extract to it.

 • Don’t over-mix the cake batter!
 Mix the cake batter only until it is just combined!